The money you need

 Send personal notes

 Mail thank-you cards to clients shortly after they’ve purchased from you.
-These cards need not be expensive, but a warm and friendly, hand-signed note will help build customer loyalty.
+These cards need not be expensive, but a warm and friendly, hand-signed note can help build customer loyalty.